The Harriet W. Sheridan Center for Teaching and Learning

 If you have questions, please email Sheridan_Center@brown.edu.
 We will put you in touch with the appropriate hiring manager.

-The Educational Media Producer, Editor is a member of a course development team within the Sheridan Center for Teaching and Learning whose work focuses on supporting high quality online learning experiences.
-This position will partner with faculty to bring video and audio stories to life by making structural, creative, and selective editorial decisions.
+The Learning Designer is a member of a course development team within the Sheridan Center for Teaching and Learning whose work focuses on designing and developing high quality online learning experiences.
+This position will collaborate with faculty to create inclusively designed online courses for new, online graduate degree programs.

 Student Positions